 When we started out in Codestream we attempted to hire locally in Singapore but with the likes of Grab and their billion dollar budgets, it made it very difficult to compete for the best talent, so we looked offshore.
-Initially we went outside South East Asia where the price was very reasonable.
-However we ran into issues that we found difficult to control including software quality, cultural differences and transparency.
+Initially we went outside South East Asia, however we ran into issues that we found difficult to control including software quality, cultural differences and transparency.
 We took the difficult and painful decision to look closer to our home in Singapore.
 What followed was a review into the software development capability of the majority of countries in SE Asia, where we based our criteria around work ethic, culture and the software development ecosystem.

 Vietnam stood out a long way ahead on all 3 criteria.
 There is a full range of offshore development centres ranging from companies that have been in place for over 20 years with 2,000 plus staff, to smaller upcoming developers and specialists focusing on niche technologies.